 Black Swan

-In Indre By, this hygge emanating beer pub’s motto “no crap on tap” says it all.
-Besides a huge menu of beer from around the world, Black Swan features 14 beer taps that spew forth brews from Danish microbreweries.
+In Indre By, this hygge emanating beer pub’s motto of “no crap on tap” says it all.
+Alongside a huge menu of beer from around the world, Black Swan features 14 beer taps that deliver brews from Danish microbreweries.

 Lidkoeb

-Indre By, the medieval inner city, holds Storget, the touristy but de rigueur undulating central street, one of the longest pedestrian treks in the world, chock full of both budget chains, unique shops and upscale global brands.
+Indre By, the medieval inner city, holds Storget, the touristy but de rigueur undulating central street, one of the longest pedestrian treks in the world, chock full of both budget chains, unique shops, and upscale global brands.
 In the area, look for favorites such as Royal Copenhagen Flagship Store, long a purveyor to the Danish Royal Court.
-Founded in 1775, it occupies a characteristic 17th-century Renaissance house, and holds a bounty of classic and modern porcelain designs.
-Also, a purveyor to the royal court, Illums Bolighus and George Jensen Silver present innovative modernly designed furniture, homeware and decor and silverware and jewelry respectively.
-Those traveling with kids won’t want to miss the Lego Store for obvious reasons.
+Founded in 1775, it occupies a characteristic 17th-century Renaissance house and holds a bounty of classic and modern porcelain designs.
+Also, a purveyor to the royal court, Illums Bolighus and George Jensen Silver present innovative modern furniture, homeware, and decor, and silverware and jewelry, respectively.
+Those traveling with kids won’t want to miss the LEGO Store for obvious reasons.

-Once gritty Vesterbro has overcome its storied reputation as a “Red Light District” to include resident families, hotels and cool kid shops.
+Once-gritty Vesterbro has overcome its storied reputation as a red-light district to include resident families, hotels, and cool kid shops.
 Those in search of provocative retail can still find all manner of paraphernalia for sale, but just as many storefronts present indie fashion, books, vinyl, beauty, art and design options.
 Furniture buffs will swoon over DANSK Made for Rooms, which has upscale, well-crafted furniture and accessories.
-The eponymous outpost for fashion by Maxjenny Forslund, Maxjenny! features a trove of bold prints in body-pleasing shapes.
+The eponymous outpost for fashion by Maxjenny Forslund, Maxjenny! features a trove of bold prints in figure-flattering shapes.

 Tivoli Gardens

 This is no tawdry carnival.
-Expect Tivoli Gardens to blow your mind for its swanky take on fun.
+Expect Tivoli Gardens to blow your mind with its swanky take on fun.
 Full of top-tier restaurants, bars, games of chance, shops, classic rides, live performances, and a thoroughly vibrant, nostalgic social scene, it attracts every sort of person.
-It’s more like a living room and I know a local who drops in almost every day.

 Get Curious

-Perhaps it seems wrong to hang out in museums in a city known for its beer, but Copenhagen has some that I love so much that they’ve had to kick me out after closing.
-I highly recommend SMK (Statens Museum for Kunst) for its jaw-dropping artwork, renowned for its European collection, including Titians and Rembrandts.
+Don’t miss SMK (Statens Museum for Kunst) for its jaw-dropping artwork; it’s renowned for its European collection, including Titians and Rembrandts.
 Private after-hours tours can be arranged for groups of any size.
 I also swoon over the National Museum of Denmark, a treasure trove of history, full of eye poppers such as Huldremose Woman, a bog mummy.
-Further afield, marvelous Louisiana Museum of Modern Art bedazzles with sculpture (Giacometti, Henry Moore) and a slew of memorable paintings.
+Further afield, the marvelous Louisiana Museum of Modern Art bedazzles with sculpture (Giacometti, Henry Moore) and a slew of memorable paintings.

 Every waterside city was meant to be experienced from a boat.
 Right?
 It’s a different view.
 You’d be remiss not to hop in a boat to cruise the harbor or float along the myriad canals.
-Whether aboard a private craft, a party boat outfitted with a hot tub, or traditional vessel made from polished wood, options abound.
-Check out Go Boats for easy to maneuver, solar-powered rentable boats.
+Whether aboard a private craft, a party boat outfitted with a hot tub, or a traditional vessel made from polished wood, options abound.
+Check out Go Boats for easy-to-maneuver, solar-powered, rentable boats.

 Nyhavn

-Instagrammable for all and a favorite spot to slam beers after work for locals, Nyhavn is an idyllic 17th-century waterfront entertainment district, home to bars, eateries, shops and cafes.
-Ever crowded, it draws throngs for its brightly-colored, canal house-style architecture, its history and its buzz.
+Instagrammable for all and a favorite locals’ spot to sip on beers after work, Nyhavn is an idyllic 17th-century waterfront entertainment district, home to bars, eateries, shops a,nd cafes.
+Ever crowded, it draws throngs for its brightly-colored, canal house-style architecture, its history, and its buzz.
 The district stretches from the harbor just south of the Royal Playhouse to Kongens Nytorv.

-Design ImmersionIn 2023 Copenhagen takes the title of UNESCO’s World Capital of Architecture, but it’s forever a design-centric destination.
+Copenhagen takes the title of UNESCO’s World Capital of Architecture, but it’s forever a design-centric destination.
 Plan to visit Designmuseum Danmark, which reopened in June 2022 with myriad new elements from experiences to exhibitions.
 Since 1926, this space has been key to understanding Danish design and its history.
-Peer into Room 606 at Radisson Collection Royal Hotel and drink a cocktail in the lobby to immerse in the spirit of Arne Jacobsen, who designed the hotel in its entirety.
-Walk down Broad Street aka Bredgade to peruse the array of atelier, art galleries, design shops, furniture stores, antique outlets and iconic venues such as Bruun Rasmussen (the Danish Sotheby’s) an exemplar auction house.
-Not far away, Paustian deals in classic Danish design objects and Frama Studios offers an assortment of delightful objects from lighting to furniture.
+Peer into Room 606 at Radisson Collection Royal Hotel and drink a cocktail in the lobby to immerse yourself in the spirit of Arne Jacobsen, who designed the hotel in its entirety.
+Walk down Broad Street, aka Bredgade, to peruse the array of ateliers, art galleries, design shops, furniture stores, antique outlets, and iconic venues such as Bruun Rasmussen, an exemplary auction house.
+Not far away, Paustian deals in classic Danish design objects, and Frama Studios offers an assortment of delightful objects from lighting to furniture.